 How Do You Store Leftover Shakshuka?

-You can keep leftovers for up to five days in the refrigerator.
+You can keep shakshuka leftovers for up to five days in the refrigerator.
 However, it’s best not to add the eggs until you are ready to bake it since poached eggs don’t reheat so well.
 Go ahead and make extra though, then you can just crack in the eggs whenever you want another bowl of shakshuka.

 Can You Freeze Leftover Shakshuka?